Best Bolt.new Alternative in 2026: Why Developers Switch to Demeria

 For everything else — pricing model, AI model flexibility, daily limit management, and free tier capabilities — Demeria has the edge.
 The multi-model AI selection (Claude + GPT) is particularly valuable.
 Different models produce noticeably different results: Claude tends to generate cleaner architecture and better error handling, while GPT can be stronger for creative UI work.
 Being able to switch between them for different tasks is a real productivity advantage.

-Pricing: transparent credits vs opaque quotas
+Pricing: Demeria subscriptions vs Bolt.new quotas

 Starter

-100 credits — perfect for testing
+100 credits/month — perfect for testing

 Basic

-450 credits — regular projects
+450 credits/month — regular projects

 Pro

-1,200 credits — intensive use
+1,200 credits/month — intensive use

 Business

-3,000 credits — teams and agencies
+3,000 credits/month — teams and agencies

-Bolt.new Monthly Plans (auto-renewal, daily limits)
+Bolt.new Monthly Plans (daily limits apply)

 Free